 In cases where low nuclei recovery is an issue, centrifugation time may be increased in an attempt to improve recovery.
 The use of swing-bucket rotors has also improved final nuclei recovery in some instances.

 Nuclei being smaller in size may be more difficult to count.
 This can be further exacerbated if there is lots of cellular debris present, as common counting dyes like Trypan Blue may also stain debris.
 The use of a nucleic acid staining fluorescent dye (like Ethidium Homodimer-1) and a fluorescent capable automated counter or microscope may help improve nuclei counting accuracy as only nucleic acids will be stained and not debris.
 It is best to count in replicates to ensure accuracy.
 Please see our Technical Note with Guidelines on Accurate Target Cell Count

 Freezing or cryopreservation of nuclei is not recommended as freezing can damage cellular/nuclear membranes.
 If nuclei are frozen, they have the potential to burst and increase the background signal.
 Nuclei can be frozen, but lots of sample loss is expected (due to membranes bursting).
 For details, see: Is it possible to freeze nuclei prior to Single Cell 3'?
 Cryopreservation at the cell stage is recommended as an alternative to the freezing of nuclei.

-For analyzing 3' Gene Expression data from nuclei samples, it maybe useful to use a "pre-mRNA" transcriptome reference for cellranger count if you would like to include reads mapping to intronic regions in the UMI count.
+For analyzing 3' Gene Expression data from nuclei samples, it is useful to use a 'pre-mRNA' transcriptome reference for Cellranger count if you would like to include reads mapping to intronic regions in the UMI count.
 For more information on creating a pre-mRNA reference package, please see the support site: Making pre-MRNA references

 For protocols to isolate nuclei for 3' single-cell gene expression, see: How can I isolate nuclei for 3' gene expression profiling?